Reasons Your Humidifier is Not Producing Mist

-Place your hand above the humidifier nozzle and you will feel the cool mist coming out.
-You can also use a hygrometer to find out whether RH level has risen.
+Place your hand above the humidifier nozzle, and you will feel the cool mist coming out.
+You can also use a hygrometer to find out whether the RH level has risen.

 Warm mist units will also make your room warmer.
 If the water in the tank is going down, the unit is working.

 Many things can go wrong with a humidifier and cause it not to produce mist.
-However, in many instances, these are the common causes only like no power, no water, poor placement and so on.
+However, in many instances, these are the only common causes, like no power, no water, poor placement, and so on.

 To ensure that your unit works for as long as possible, give it proper maintenance.
 If your TaoTronics humidifier is not misting, try our simple checks to identify the problem.

 A humidifier that won’t mist does not mean its life is over.
-Mostly, it is mineral buildup in the tank, base and in the filters.
+Mostly, it is a mineral buildup in the tank, base, and filters.